 Renew your Driver’s License

-Your PEI driver’s licence is valid for three years only.
 To renew your driver’s license, you must appear in person at Access PEI to have your photo taken and your new card processed.

 All licence/photo ID cards are now issued with design and security features to help prevent identity theft and fraud.
 When you renew your licence, you will receive a temporary document which is valid for 60 days.
 Your new card will be printed in an offsite facility and may take up to 14 business days to arrive in the mail.
 See Changes to Driver’s Licence and Photo ID Card.